 Eggfree Wheat Christmas Cake

 Eggfree Wheat Christmas Cake is full of soaked dried and candied fruits, nuts and spices.
-A vegetarian friendly cake made without eggs and no alcohol is used to soak the fruit.
+A vegetarian friendly cake made without any eggs.
+Also, no alcohol is used to soak the fruit.
 A Christmas Cake that is incredibly easy to make, flavorful and moist.

 I’ve been baking Eggfree Wheat Christmas Cake for several years but till now, was not able to put the recipe on my blog.
 Just as well as over the years subtle changes has resulted in a foolproof recipe.
 The changes I made is is replacing all purpose flour with wheat, replacing white sugar with brown.
 The types of dried fruits and candied fruits vary every year, depending on what is available.
 And I love to use my homemade Tea Masala/ Chai Spice Mixture to give it that warm spicy aroma and taste.